nasif-co/Asterism/Code Descriptions/Server.md

 }
 ```

 Once called, this function will compare the found light's MAC address with the ones stored in the *lifxMAC* variable.
 If one of these match, it will register the bulb and print a confirmation message to the console.
-Otherwise, it will print an 'Unknown bulb message' as well the the bulb's MAC address, in case we want to modify the code so as to include it.
+Otherwise, it will print an 'Unknown bulb' message, as well the the bulb's MAC address, in case we want to modify the code so as to include it.

 ### XBee Setup